graysky2/ovpngen/README.md

 ## Overview
 A simple shell script that creates OpenVPN compatible tunnel profiles in the unified file format.
 Tested on:
-* Linux OpenVPN version 2.4.4
+* Linux OpenVPN version 2.4.6
-* iOS version 1.2.5 build 1 of OpenVPN Connect
+* iOS version 3.0.0.(712) of OpenVPN Connect
 * Android version 0.6.73 of OpenVPN for Android

 ## Usage